symfony/symfony-docs/components/serializer.rst

 :class:`Symfony\\Component\\Serializer\\Normalizer\\PropertyNormalizer`
-    This normalizer directly reads and writes public properties as well as **private and protected** properties.
+    This normalizer directly reads and writes public properties as well as **private and protected** properties (from both the class and all of its parent classes).
 It supports calling the constructor during the denormalization process.

     Objects are normalized to a map of property names to property values.

+    .. versionadded:: 3.4
+        The ability to handle parent classes for ``PropertyNormalizer`` was introduced in Symfony 3.4.

 :class:`Symfony\\Component\\Serializer\\Normalizer\\JsonSerializableNormalizer`
     This normalizer works with classes that implement :phpclass:`JsonSerializable`.